-The next stop was Matanzas where we have a picture of two bureaucrats: Lolo’s sculpture called “el Burocrato and me, a retired Federal personnel manager.
+The next stop was Matanzas where we have a picture of two bureaucrats: Lolo’s sculpture called “el Burocrato” and me, a retired Federal personnel manager.
 Explanation to follow below.

 We again headed east toward Matanzas where we would stop for lunch and a tour of the Paladar Il Divino.
 We were met there by Mauricio and Evelyn, our Santeria guide in Havana.
 We all had a great farm-to-garden experience at this huge home on the outskirts of Havana.
 Especially the honey-soaked cake.

-Our guide was granddaughter of the founders, a Cuban and Italian, of this place where they converted some undesirable swampland into a thriving organic farm that also provides seniors and disabled with a place to gather, do crafts, and have free lunches.
+Our guide was a granddaughter of the founders, a Cuban and Italian, of this place where they converted some undesirable swampland into a thriving organic farm that also provides seniors and disabled with a place to gather, do crafts, and have free lunches.

 This fellow wanted everyone to take his picture so I obliged.